anilabraham-IT/IntuneEDU/IntuneEDU/edu-settings-windows.md

 ## Edition upgrade

-You use these settings to upgrade the devices in this group to a different Edition of Windows by selecting the **Edition to upgrade to** and providing your **Product key**.
+These settings are used to upgrade the devices in this group to a different Edition of Windows.
+Select the **Edition to upgrade to** and provide your **Product key**.

 ## Find out more